metaeducation/ren-c/tests/parse/README.md

 complex set of flags and states.
 It was not extensible; the keywords were baked in and interacted in specific ways that were difficult to modify.
 As Ren-C was developed it was pushed toward being more rigorous code in some ways--at least in regards to memory safety and GC.
-But the lack of a true "architecture" limited the ability to make clean extensions for it.
+But the lack of a solid "architecture" limited the ability to make clean extensions for it.

 UPARSE for (U)sermode PARSE is a new architecture for PARSE based on the